shaneyoung91/shaneyoung91/README.md

 </div>

 ## About Me
-- Actively searching for a SWE role, either in Full-Stack or Back-End Development.
+- Actively searching for an software developer role, preferrably in Full-Stack or Back-End Development.

 - Transitioning from a career in Banking/Finance.